E-course Ancient Jewels

 Your instructor

-All classes are researched, prepared and taught by Sigrid van Roode.
-I have been presenting classes, courses, workshops and jewellery talks for over 25 years now, and am the author of two books on jewellery from North Africa and the Middle East.
+All classes are researched, prepared and taught by dr. Sigrid van Roode.
+I’m an archaeologist, Egyptologist and jewellery historian.
 My goal is to present academic level research in an accessible, fun and easy to follow style.
 I believe jewellery is not just adornment, but an important historic source that tells us so much about the lives of women – and I’ll be showing you in how many ways that works!

 E-book package

-With this prerecorded lecture series, you will receive 8 full-colour e-books.
-These contain not only the course material, but also present you with book recommendations, online reading material and additional images.
+With this prerecorded lecture series, you will receive 8 full-colour e-books on jewellery history.
+These contain the course material, and present you with book recommendations, online reading material and additional images.
 The e-books are yours to download and keep: your own historical library!

 Online community